benjaminbales/ERS/README.md

-# ERS
-## Employee Reimbursement System Revature
+#  Employee Reimbursement System Revature

-## Overview
+## Project Description
-- A full stack web application that allows Employees to submit tickets and Administrator to approve or deny them.
+ERS is a full stack web application that enables two types of user, an employee and a manager, to login and perform various actions.
+Employees can submit new reimbursement requests, view their pending and resolved requests, and update their personal information.
+Managers can view all pending and resolved  requests for all employees in the system and approve or deny them.
+They can also filter by the employee ID to see the requests for individuals and empoyees, and they can register new employees.

-## Technologies
+## Technologies Used
 - Java 1.8
-- Javalin/ Servlets
+- Javalin 3.13.6
-- JDBC
+- Mongo JDBC 3.12.8
-- MongoDB
+- MongoDB 4.4.4
+- JUnit 4.12
+- SLF4J 1.7.12
 - HTML/CSS/Javascript
+- NodeJS 6.14.12
-- React
+- React 17.0.2
-- Axios
+- Axios 0.21.1
-- JUnit
-- SLF4J

 ## Features
 - An Employee can login